Skeletal Remains Finally Laid To Rest

 PUT-IN-BAY, Ohio– The Bones & skeletal remains of three people who died on Put-in-Bay more than 100 years ago were laid to rest on Sunday, October 22nd, in Maple Leaf Cemetery.
 Their shallow grave was unearthed on September 1st during a construction project at the home of Toby and Stephanie Landreth at the end of Conlan Lane.

 After securing the area, The Put-in-Bay Police Department turned the discovery over to the Ottawa County Coroner’s Office.
 It was determined after examination that the bones belonging to an infant, teen, and adult were from 100 to 200 years old.
-A funeral procession began at the St. Paul’s Episcopal Church at 1 p.m. and went through the village of Put-in-Bay in a procession behind a police vehicle just like those that are done for current island residents.
+A funeral procession began at the St. Paul’s Episcopal Church at 1 p.m. and went through the village of Put-in-Bay in a procession behind a police vehicle just like those done for current island residents.